Members Only Sign in / Register

 The early days of AOCDS were not easy ones.
 The idea of an association representing just the interests of deputies was met with resistance from the department.
 A member from Sheriff’s Department Administration attended initial meetings, writing down the names of deputies in attendance and their license plate numbers.
 Some members were harassed about their involvement with the association.
 But the meetings continued and AOCDS was formed.

-District attorney investigators were welcomed into AOCDS following the signing of the fledgling association’s inaugural contract in 1979.
+District attorney investigators were welcomed into AOCDS following the signing of the association’s inaugural contract in 1979.

 The first AOCDS office could be found in the trunk of then president, Lauren Rusk.
-As the association grew, we upgraded to a garage, then a rented office next to the Katella facility and on to an office near Santa Ana’s Civic Center.
+As the association grew, we upgraded to a garage, then a rented office next to the Katella facility, and on to an office near Santa Ana’s Civic Center.
 We are now so proud to welcome members to our beautiful, renovated building on Main Street near 17th in Santa Ana.

 AOCDS began offering medical insurance to members and their families in 1989.
 We are able to offer stellar benefits at the best value by administering our own medical plan.
-We also provide dental, salary continuance, term life and other insurance programs to our members.
-We host an annual health fair for our members and their families, where they can receive free flu shots, cholesterol and body fat testing and other health-related services.
+We also provide dental, salary continuance, term life, and other insurance programs to our members.
+We host an annual health fair for our members and their families, where they can receive free flu shots, cholesterol and body fat testing, and other health-related services.
 We provide these easy to access services to make sure our members and their families get the help they need to stay as healthy as possible.

-Our association has earned the reputation of being innovative, bolstering our communications efforts to better educate our members, politicians and the media to ensure our members are being treated fairly in the public eye.
-Our quarterly magazine, the Courier, is mailed to tens of thousands of people each year, not only providing valuable information to our members, but also informing politicians and other associations across the state of issues important to our membership and law enforcement as a whole.
+Our association has earned the reputation of being innovative, bolstering our communications efforts to better educate our members, politicians, and the media to ensure our members are being treated fairly in the public eye.
+Our quarterly magazine, the Courier, is mailed to thousands of people each year, not only providing valuable information to our members but also informing politicians and other associations across the state of issues important to our membership and law enforcement as a whole.
 We even offer regular classes to our members at no extra charge to help them advance in their career, prepare for retirement or build a solid family life.

-Our strength comes not only from our dedication to this association, but from the solid relationships we have built with our brothers and sisters in law enforcement associations and organizations across the nation.
+Our strength comes not only from our dedication to this association but from the solid relationships we have built with our brothers and sisters in law enforcement associations and organizations across the nation.
 Working together, we have fought and will continue to fight to keep our members safe and ensure the public is protected.

 We are nothing without the communities we serve, so AOCDS proudly sponsors numerous charities and causes throughout Orange County and the surrounding areas.

-Our strength comes not only from our dedication to this association, but from the solid relationships we have built with our brothers and sisters in law enforcement associations and organizations across the nation.
+Our strength comes not only from our dedication to this association but from the solid relationships we have built with our brothers and sisters in law enforcement associations and organizations across the nation.
 Working together, we have fought and will continue to fight to keep our members safe and ensure the public is protected.

 The AOCDS Board of Directors and staff are proud to represent some of the finest law enforcement officers in the United States and we will continue to provide the highest level of representation to our members.